stallman/exercise/README.md

   ```sh
   ./script.sh <rustversion> <parityversion>
   ```
+where

-where <rustversion> is stable, beta or nightly where <parityversion> is stable, beta or master
+<b>rustversion</b> is stable, beta or nightly
+<b>parityversion</b> is stable, beta or master

-The script provides a link to download at the end
+The script provides a link to download at the end.